 Parcel: The area within the boundary lines of a development.

+Peak Flow: The maximum volumetric rate of flow of water at any given point in a channel or conduit resulting from a predetermined storm.

+Peak Water Surface Elevation: The highest design water surface elevation for the design storm in a detention pond or storm drainage system.

 Person: An individual, firm, partnership, corporation, company, association, joint stock association or government entity; including a trustee, a receiver, and assignee, or a similar representative of any of them.

 Public improvement: Any improvement, facility, or service, together with customary improvements and appurtenances thereto, necessary to provide for such public needs as: vehicular and pedestrian circulation systems, storm sewers, flood control improvements, water supply and distribution facilities, sanitary sewage disposal and treatment, public utility, and energy services.